Grand Theft Auto 2: Gameplay

-The game introduced several new features and improvements to the series.
-Players can now save their game during a playthrough of a level by visiting the church they start at, but must pay a set number of points to do so.
+The game introduced several features and improvements to the series.
+Players can save their game during a level playthrough by visiting the church where they start, but must pay a set number of points to do so.
 Jobs on offer come from three different syndicates—each level features two unique syndicates, alongside a third syndicate present in all levels.
-By doing jobs for a syndicate and successfully completing them, the player gains respect with that syndicate, allowing them to take on tougher jobs with enough respect, but lose it with their chief rivals, locking them out of their jobs and making the syndicate's members hostile to the player.
+By doing jobs for a syndicate and completing them, the player gains respect with that syndicate, allowing them to take on tougher jobs with enough respect, but lose it with their chief rivals, locking them out of their jobs and making the syndicate's members hostile to the player.
 Other improvements include vehicles and pedestrians being more interactive with the game's environment—such as gang members engaging in fights with police—the presence of other criminals (such as muggers), a health meter, garages that can modify vehicles with special improvements, a selection of side missions ranging from running a taxi to driving a semi-truck, and groups of 'hidden' packages to find across the level.

+Development and release

+Grand Theft Auto 2 was developed by DMA Design in Dundee under the lead programmer Keith Hamilton.
+The team initially intended to call the game Eh Stole E' Motur but later believed this name could hamper the game's international appeal.

+Grand Theft Auto 2 was released for the PlayStation and Windows on 22 October 1999.
+More than 1.2 million copies of the game were shipped to retailers worldwide upon release, expected to contribute over US$33 million in gross revenue.
+It was released for the Dreamcast on 1 May 2000 in North America and 20 May in Europe.
+A Game Boy Color version, developed by Tarantula Studios, was released in December 2000.

 GTA 2 – The Movie

 The game was developed with an eight-minute short film of live-action footage, filmed within New York City.
-The movie was devised as an introductory sequence for the game, and was made available on Rockstar Games's website.
+The short film was devised as an introductory sequence for the game, and was made available on Rockstar Games's website.
 The film follows a criminal named Claude Speed (played by Scott Maslen), who conducts jobs around Anywhere City for several criminal syndicates, until his actions eventually catch up and he is killed by an assassin from one of the gangs he robbed.
 The film was based on a screenplay by Dan Houser, and directed by Alex De Rakoff.